msarna/AndroidAPS/HOWTO-WITHOUT-ANDROID-STUDIO.md

 Hi, this is a rough tutorial how to create AAPS WITHOUT ANDROID STUDIO

+#0 You need to fork the project from the official repository.
+To do this, go to this page https://github.com/nightscout/AndroidAPS and click the 'Fork' button on the right-hand side.

-#1 go to Settings->Secrets and variables->Actions->New repository secret
+#1 go to Settings (top bar on your project page)->Secrets and variables->Actions->New repository secret

 #2 Name secret 'SIGNING_KEY' and in text area paste your keystore (you can cat it, or open with notepad, copy and paste values)